danaluz/AIAlgorithms/docs/index.md

 I am a member of the [Artificial Intelligence and Robotics Group](http://www.secyt.frba.utn.edu.ar/giar/) in UTN - Buenos Aires, Argentina, and I'm working on a [BCI](https://en.wikipedia.org/wiki/Brain%E2%80%93computer_interface) project.

 I am interested in Machine Learning algorithms, and I found several types of implementations across the web, that I tried and coded.
+I am by no means an expert, just an enthusiast.

 #### [](#header-3)[K-NN Algorithm](k-nn-v1).